Crime Prevention and Security Programs

 The University of Pittsburgh offers a number of crime prevention and security awareness programs for students and employees.
 A common theme of all programs is to encourage students and employees to be aware of their responsibility for their own security and the security of others.
 Each term, the Office of Residence Life and members of the Pitt Police meet with parents and students to provide information on personal safety and residence hall security.
 Additional programs include the following:

-- The University of Pittsburgh has partnered with Bike Index, the nation’s largest and most effective bike registration service, to provide a simple and secure way to maintain your bike details and help authorities locate stolen bikes.
-Register your bike here.
+The University of Pittsburgh has partnered with Bike Index, the nation’s largest and most effective bike registration service, to provide a simple and secure way to maintain your bike details and help authorities locate stolen bikes.
+Register your bike »

 Environmental Health and Safety Programs

 EH&S coordinates, conducts, and evaluates emergency evacuation exercises in each residence hall twice per year.
 EH&S also prepares, upon request, individual emergency evacuation plans for students who have impairments that may prevent compliance with University-wide emergency plans.
-Those in need of an individualized plan should contact EH&S at 412-624-9505.
+Those in need of an individualized plan should contact EH&S or call 412-624-9505.

 Pitt’s SafeRider provides point-to-point service for individuals with valid Pitt IDs who are not on one of the campus transportation system’s fixed routes, but are within SafeRider service boundaries.